 OSVDB accounts are grouped into four main roles within the project:

 - Moderator - This role handles a variety of tasks, including general database content maintenance, reviews and approves database entries, answers questions related to the database (from volunteers and the public), and more.
 In the new OSVDB 2.0 system the functions that were previously handled by a Newdatamangler have been merged into the Moderator role.
 This includes being responsible for creating new vulnerability entries after verifying they do not already exist in OSVDB, provide initial external references to help volunteers start working on an entry, update new information (typically external references) to other recently-new entries, and ensure the databases historical information is complete.

-- User - User, are accounts that are created to use OSVDB services including the watch list and download the database.
-User accounts also have the ability to provide updates for vulnerabilities.
+- User - User accounts have the ability to provide updates for vulnerabilities.

 - Datamanglers - Datamanglers, (often simply referred to as "manglers"), are users that have contributed to the content of the database and are responsible for updating vulnerability entries to ensure accurate and complete information.
 This role is the core reason why OSVDB's database will be successful.